 - 2 tsp fennel seeds

-To make the pastry: Place butter, cold lard (beef dripping) and sugar in a food processor and blitz until combined add the egg and blitz for a further 30 secs.
+To make the pastry: Place butter and cold lard (beef dripping) in a food processor and blitz until combined add the egg and blitz for a further 30 secs.
 Add in the flour and pulse for a few secs until just combined, and just starts to come together, add a little water if the dough appears a little dry.
 Knead the dough gently on a floured surface into a disc and then wrap in cling film and refrigerate for 30 mins.

 Preheat the oven to 220°C/gas 7.
 Divide the pastry in half lengthways, so you have 2 long pieces.
 Make a slit down the length of each sausage and remove their skins.
 Place the meat in a large mixing bowl with the cranberries, orange zest and sage and mix till well combined.
 Halve the mixture and, using slightly wet hands, gently form each into a long skinny sausage the same length as the pastry.
 Place a long sausage in the middle of one of the pastry pieces and brush one of its long edges with some of the egg.
 Roll into a long cylinder, making sure the pastry overlaps where it meets.
 Place seam-side down and use a sharp knife to cut into 6 rolls.
 Gently squeeze the cut ends of each to neaten them if necessary.
 Repeat with the other half.
 Transfer the rolls to a large, non-stick baking sheet.
 Brush with egg and sprinkle with the fennel seeds.
 Bake for 20 minutes or till cooked and golden brown.
 Allow to cool before packing.